swei5/michigan_notes/EECS-484/8 Normalization.md

 1. Identify if any FDs violate BCNF
 	- If $X \to Y$ violates BCNF, decompose $R$ into $R-Y$ and $XY$

+We would need to assign FDs to their respective tables after decompositions in the end.
+FDs that belong to more than one relations become a **cross-table constraint**.
+- With this, we can check if the decomposition is **dependency preserving** or not

 ```ad-note
 This algorithm provides a **lossless join decomposition**.
 This is because it's guaranteed that $X$ is a key for the relation $XY$.
 - Because $X\to Y$